DaryaShyroka/lang-8-corpus-for-GEC/Milestone_4/Instructions.md

 ## Filter Criteria

 The frontend allows you to filter the sentences based on annotation characteristics such as number of annotator agreements, the number of words in the original or corrected sentences, and metadata such as sex, occupation and the user's current location.
+After you specify the criteria, please press the `Submit` button.
 The query response shows the first 500 pairs which satisfy the filter criteria.

 - **Search from**: